YanWittmann/esp32-button-matrix-remote/README.md

 If you end up building this, feel free to let me know!
 (don't complain about some of the issues though, there are a few that I can't be bothered to fix anymore)

+#### Flaws with this design:

+- See the 3D printing section for flaws with the model.
+- The battery consumption of the ESP32 is too high, it drains the three AA batteries in just a few days.
+  I therefore added a switch afterward to fully turn off the device by cutting the power off.